This is the first in a series focused on how to build a L&D team for the modern age.

 One of their top skills will be understanding the flow of tech and how to build the learning architecture which will benefit your audience.

 In addition, these people can not only design experiences but facilitate too.
 However, they are not ‘facilitators’.
+Think of them as architects.
+Those who turn ideas into reality.

 A strong set of LX consultants can be the crown jewel of your unit.